Television’s energy consumption has reduced dramatically in recent years.

 On standby a PS4 still uses 10 watts of power per hour.
 Assuming an average of 21 hours spent on standby a day, by turning it off at the plug would save you £11 per year = 36kg of CO₂.

 Approximate cost of using a games console per year including standby.
 Wii U £13, PS4 £35, Xbox One £43.
+Be careful how you use your console and switch it off when not in use.

 Modern TV’s left on standby for 20 hours a day only use a tiny amount of energy, costing about 50 pence per year.
 This is very little but it is still better to turn your TV off completely.